with Truffled Chive Mashed Potatoes & Lemony Broccoli

 Chicken Stock Concentrate

-While risotto cooks, pat chicken dry with paper towels.
-Lay two slices of prosciutto beside one another on a flat surface.
+• Pat chicken* dry with paper towels; season all over with salt and pepper. • Lay two slices of prosciutto beside each other on a flat surface.
 Tightly roll prosciutto around chicken.
-Repeat with remaining chicken and prosciutto.
+Repeat with remaining prosciutto and chicken.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add wrapped chicken; sear until browned and crispy, 2-3 minutes per side (it’ll finish cooking in the next step). • Transfer to one side of a baking sheet.
 (For 4 servings, arrange chicken across entire sheet.)
 Reserve pan.

 • Toss broccoli on opposite side of sheet from chicken with a large drizzle of oil, salt, and pepper.
 (For 4 servings, toss broccoli on a second sheet; roast chicken on top rack and broccoli on middle rack.) • Roast on top rack until chicken is cooked through and broccoli is browned and tender, 15-18 minutes. • Remove sheet from oven.
 Carefully toss broccoli with lemon zest.

 • While chicken and broccoli roast, finely chop chives. • To pot with drained potatoes, add sour cream, half the chives, 2 TBSP butter (3 TBSP for 4 servings), and as much truffle zest as you like. • Mash until smooth, adding splashes of reserved potato cooking liquid as needed.
 Season with salt and pepper.